-Besides the fluctuating STC value, another risk is the possibility of the rebate ending prematurely.
-Coalition MP Craig Kelly has been at the forefront to boost coal's image and see new coal-fired power stations built in Australia.
+Besides the fluctuating STC value, another risk is the possibility of the rebate ending prematurely, due to the influence of Aussie politics on solar schemes.
+Coalition MP Craig Kelly has been at the forefront to boost coal’s image and see new coal-fired power stations built in Australia.
 Kelly wants the solar rebate gone.

 Kelly hasn’t been alone in his plans for the solar rebate.
 The ACCC (Australian Competition and Consumer Commission) has repeated its earlier recommendation in their new report that Australia’s solar rebate should be prematurely ended.

 “The ACCC believes that the subsidy of small-scale installations is no longer required given the dramatic fall in the cost of solar installations since the inception of the scheme in 2011.”